The LaLiT Great Eastern – Sophisticated, spacious, luxurious, and historic.

 - Walking: The main road about 150m away has some colonial-era buildings, but many of the lanes near the hotel are virtual slums.
 Safe enough during the day, but so contrastingly poor.

-- Public Transport: The Kolkata Metro is reasonably useful for areas a little further south, but won’t reach the airport and main railway station (Howrah) until at least mid-2021.
-The nearest metro station, Chandni Chowk, is about 500m away, just beyond the eastern end of Waterloo Street (5-minute walk).
+- Public Transport: The Kolkata Metro is reasonably useful for areas a little further south, but won’t reach the airport and main railway station (Howrah) until at least 2022.
+The nearest metro station, Chandni Chowk, is less than 500m away, just beyond the eastern end of Waterloo Street.

 - Taxis & Auto-rickshaws: Plenty of yellow taxis (with no air-con) and blue-and-white ones (with air-con).
 Both types have meters, but drivers need to be pressured into using them.
 Rides can also be booked using Uber and Ola apps.
 Lots of auto-rickshaws on the streets.